akarunx/CodeAlpha_Data-Redundancy-Removal-System/README.md

-# Data Redundancy Removal System
+# 🧹 Data Redundancy Removal System

 ## 📌 Description
-This project prevents duplicate and redundant data from being stored in a database.
+This project is a Data Redundancy Removal System that identifies, validates, and prevents duplicate data entries in a database.
+It ensures only unique and verified records are stored, improving database accuracy and efficiency.

 ## 🚀 Features
-- Add unique users
+- ✅ Add unique users
-- Prevent duplicate entries
+- 🚫 Prevent duplicate entries
-- View stored data
+- 👀 View stored data
-- Delete records
+- 🗑️ Delete records
-- Data cleaning (formatting)
+- 🧽 Data cleaning (formatting & validation)

 ## 🛠️ Technologies Used
 - Python